All posts by weblio PH

 Part C_8 Description

-Did you get any images of poverty?
+Did you get any images of poor education?
 If you have anything you don’t know well, please keep researching after the lesson.

 Part D_1 Vocabulary